spinnaker/spinnaker/docs/commands.md

 ```
 #### Parameters
 `ACCOUNT`: The name of the account to operate on.
- * `--git-https-password`: A password to be used when connecting with a remote git repository server over HTTPS.
+ * `--git-https-password`: (*Sensitive data* - user will be prompted on standard input) A password to be used when connecting with a remote git repository server over HTTPS.
  * `--git-https-username`: A username to be used when connecting with a remote git repository server over HTTPS.
- * `--github-oauth-access-token`: An OAuth token provided by Github for connecting to  a git repository over HTTPS.
+ * `--github-oauth-access-token`: (*Sensitive data* - user will be prompted on standard input) An OAuth token provided by Github for connecting to  a git repository over HTTPS.
 See https://help.github.com/articles/creating-an-access-token-for-command-line-use for more information.
  * `--json-path`: The path to a JSON service account that Spinnaker will use as credentials.
 This is only needed if Spinnaker is not deployed on a Google Compute Engine VM, or needs permissions not afforded to the VM it is running on.
 See https://cloud.google.com/compute/docs/access/service-accounts for more information.
  * `--local-repository-directory`: (*Default*: `/var/tmp/clouddriver`) A local directory to be used to stage source files for App Engine deployments within Spinnaker's Clouddriver microservice.
  * `--no-validate`: (*Default*: `false`) Skip validation.